iannesbitt/shake-UDP-live/README.md

 ## Disclaimer about script performance

-This program is fairly processor-intensive, owing largely to the Fourier Transform calculation happening on each loop, and the fact that I'm not practiced at finding efficiencies in scripts.
+This program is fairly processor-intensive, owing primarily to the large number of Fourier Transform calculations happening on each loop, and the fact that I'm not practiced at finding efficiencies in scripts.
 I haven't tested it on machines other than my own, but can envision people running into reduced performance problems in some cases.
 Even on my workstation the best I can do seems to be about 3.9 frames per second.

 It may help to run this program without anything else open.
 (If you're on a Mac, this means actually quitting each open program in your dock, not just closing open windows.)
 You can speed up the program significantly by decreasing the number of seconds of data to display (i.e. 30 instead of 60).
 Inevitably you may end up with dropped packets simply because your processor can't keep up with the data rate.